 Like, obesity, severe obesity is most commonly calculated using BMI.
 BMI is a measurement used to indicate obesity and severe obesity in adults.
 BMI is calculated by dividing a person’s weight in kilograms by his or her height in meters squared.
-An adult with a BMI of 40 or greater is considered obese.
-Additionally, an individual is considered severely obese with a BMI of 35 or greater, with an existing co-severeity.
+An adult with a BMI of 40 or greater is considered to have obesity.
+Additionally, an individual is considered to have severe obesity with a BMI of 35 or greater, with an existing co-severeity.

 Once you find your measurement, you will want to find your weight classification that is accompanied on the BMI chart or calculator.
 Knowing your BMI is a good starting point in addressing your weight.
 If you find you are in an unhealthy range, you will want to talk with your doctor to address this issue.

 There is not a separate BMI chart used for men and women.
 Both sexes use the same chart to measure obesity.
 In addition, the same classifications of obesity apply to both men and women.

 Risks Associated with Severe Obesity

 Many obesity-related conditions accompany severe obesity.
 Once an individual is considered to have severe obesity, these conditions become serious health risks.
 These obesity-related conditions also negatively impact the quality of life for individuals and their family members affected by severe obesity.
 The most common severe obesity-related diseases include:

 - High Blood Pressure

 - Gallbladder disease